 ENHANCE-1 and ENHANCE-2 were parallel Phase III trials testing ensifentrine as an add-on therapy for patients with moderate to severe COPD.
 Results from these trials show overall benefit of ensifentrine in terms of lung function, exacerbation rate, and some parameters of quality of life; there were relatively few side effects.
-However, interpretation of the results must be done with caution, as there were some differences between trial participants and background therapy from real-world practice.
-In particular, more data are needed to assess the effect of ensifentrine in patients who are on dual LAMA+LABA therapy or triple LAMA+LABA+ICS therapy.
+However, interpretation of the results must be done with caution, as trial participants and background therapy likely differ from real-world practice.
+In particular, more data are needed to assess the effect of ensifentrine in patients who are on dual LAMA/LABA therapy or triple LAMA/LABA/ICS therapy.
 Although such patients were not included in the trial, there are some data to suggest that ensifentrine could add benefit in such populations without the potential side effects that limit use of roflumilast.
 There were also a large number of withdrawals from the trial.
 This may have biased the results for some outcomes.
 Finally, longer-term data are needed to assess the durability of effect.

-While the results of ENHANCE-1 and -2 are promising, there remains some uncertainty about the magnitude of overall benefit in patients receiving the most optimized modern inhaler therapies for COPD, although there was no effect modification by background therapy type in the trials.
+While the results of ENHANCE-1 and -2 are promising, there remains some uncertainty about the magnitude of overall benefit in patients receiving optimized modern inhaler therapies for COPD.
 We do not have significant concerns about harms with ensifentrine.
 For these reasons, we have high certainty that ensifentrine added to maintenance therapy, compared with maintenance therapy alone, results in at least a small net health benefit, and may result in substantial net health benefit ("B+").
-We have somewhat greater certainty in the benefits when ensifentrine is added to the regimens studied than to regimens that combine LABA and LAMA therapy.